Barn Elms Boathouse

 Sessions run at the following times:

-Please note, our weekday sessions do not run during the school holidays (Half Term, Easter, and Summer).
-Between April and September, with the longer days, we also offer evening courses.
+Please note, our weekday mid morning sessions do not run during the school holidays (Half Term, Easter, and Summer).

 If you are new to rowing at Barn Elms please complete a registration form, and we will email you details of how to book sessions.